Saudi prince's White House visit continues Kushner courtship

 During the trip, Trump signed a $110 billion arms deal between the United States and Saudi Arabia, which was primarily brokered through Kushner.
 The senior aide and son-in-law then took an unannounced trip to Saudi Arabia in October 2017 as part of his efforts to strike a deal on Middle East peace.

-Bin Salman's trip to the United States is also a pseudo-goodwill tour, with the Saudi leader looking to sell the country's education, business and political leaders on his vision for a country that he hopes to modernize in the coming years.
+MBS' trip to the United States is also a pseudo-goodwill tour, with the Saudi leader looking to sell the country's education, business and political leaders on his vision for a country that he hopes to modernize in the coming years.
 The prince has tried to make steps towards this vision of the last few years, including by allowing women to drive last year.

-At the same time, though, bin Salman has sought to consolidate power by reigning in Saudi Arabia's extensive royal family and business community.
+At the same time, though, MBS has sought to consolidate power by reigning in Saudi Arabia's extensive royal family and business community.
 In November, the crown prince impressed more than 200 members of this ruling class inside the confines of the Ritz Carlton hotel in Riyadh, charging each with corruption.
 The hotel was also where Trump was granted a king's welcome when he visited the country.

 In addition to meeting with the President, the Saudi leader has meetings with congressional leadership, education leaders in Boston and business leaders in New York.
 The prince will also travel to Seattle, San Francisco, Los Angeles and Houston, where he will meet the leadership at different technology companies, including Google and Apple.